coffeexcode/capstone/AttendanceApi/README.md

-# Event Management API
+# Attendance API
-Microservice to support managing subscriber hosted events
+Microservice to support recording "attendance" events throughout a conference

 # Building
 ## Running in Docker